 The love of colour, texture, and pattern, that informs Jessica’s clothing design also inspires her paintings.
 Working with acrylics on both wood and canvas, Jessica strives to communicate a sense of calm in her paintings – a peace that comes from the initial inspiration and carries through the creative process.

-In a tribute to her upbringing on a tobacco farm, many of Jessica’s paintings are framed in tobacco slats – wood that has been kiln dried hundreds of times, weathered and textured via the drying process.
+In a tribute to her upbringing on a tobacco farm, some of Jessica’s paintings are framed in tobacco slats – wood that has been kiln dried hundreds of times, weathered and textured via the drying process.
 The unique character of this wood adds a distinctive touch to each of Jessica’s paintings.

-Today, Jessica is a proud mom to two young boys who runs a studio, gallery and dress shop at 18 James Street in downtown Parry Sound.
+Today, Jessica is a proud mom to two boys who runs a studio, gallery and dress shop at 18 James Street in downtown Parry Sound.
 During the summer months Jessica continues to showcase her work at farmers markets and galleries throughout cottage country.